Spread the love

 Rhossili is a small village on the west coast of Wales.
 The village is known for its stunning beach, which is framed by the rugged cliffs of the Gower Peninsula.
 The village also boasts a number of interesting attractions, including the Rhossili Bay Visitor Centre, the Worm’s Head Nature Reserve, and the nearby Rhossili Down.
 The village is also a great spot for watersports, with a number of local companies offering kayaking, sailing, and windsurfing lessons.
 Rhossili is also home to a number of traditional pubs and restaurants, as well as a number of independent cafes and shops.

-See also Exploring the Coastal Towns of Kenya
+See also Exploring the Coastal Towns of WA

 Summary